 If your roommate has been in your room/suite, the space will undergo a special disinfection.
 This could mean you will need to stay in another room or residence hall while your room is being disinfected.
 Meals will be delivered to students isolating and quarantining on campus and the Health Education Resource Office will check in on you to monitor your symptoms.

 Residents are limited to two guests.
 Guests must be OLLU students only (i.e. family, friends or other non-OLLU community members not permitted).
 Overnight guests are still not permitted.
-All residents and guests are required to wear masks when they are walking through the residence hallways and indoor public areas.
-Vaccinated residents and guests should wear masks as well.

 No. Employees who test positive for COVID-19 must isolate and avoid having direct contact with anyone.